Tombeau shaykh Murad (736/1336)

 remains of one of those flat tombs, sunk to ground level, that were so numerous

-notice some deep holes on the mitre and the crozier,
+some deep holes on the mitre and the crozier, where

-where enamel and coloured glass were let in, to imitate precious stones.
-This
+enamel and coloured glass were let in, to imitate precious stones.
+This slab

-slab must have represented the deceased at full length, but all that is left of
+must have represented the deceased at full length, but all that is left of it

 from.
 The primitive slab must have been divided into five or six pieces; I